2019–2020 Hong Kong protests: Clashes between protesters and counter-protesters

 The 2019 Yuen Long attack occurred following a mass protest organised by the CHRF on 21 July.
 Suspected gangsters vowed that they would "defend" their "homeland" and warned all anti-extradition bill protesters not to set foot in Yuen Long.
-The perpetrators attacked people on Fung Yau Street North in Yuen Long before entering Yuen Long station, where they indiscriminately attacked commuters in the concourse and on the platform, as well as inside train compartments, resulting in a widespread backlash from the community.
+The perpetrators attacked people on Fung Yau Street North in Yuen Long before entering Yuen Long station, where they indiscriminately attacked passengers in the concourse and on the platform, as well as inside train compartments, resulting in a widespread backlash from the community.
 The Department of Justice has since been criticised by some lawyers for making "politically motivated" prosecutions.
 After the Yuen Long attack, no assailant was charged for weeks after the event, while young protesters were charged with rioting within several days.
 Protesters were also attacked with fireworks in Tin Shui Wai on 31 July, and then attacked by knife-wielding men in Tsuen Wan and suspected "Fujianese" gang members wielding long poles in North Point on 5 August, though they fought back against the attackers.

 Amidst frustration that police had failed to prosecute pro-government violent counter-protesters and being increasingly distrustful of police because of this, hard-core protesters began to carry out vigilante attacks—described by protesters as "settling matters privately"—targeting individuals perceived to be foes.
 Pro-Beijing actress Celine Ma, plainclothed officers, and a taxi driver who drove into a crowd of protesters in Sham Shui Po on 8 October, were attacked.
 A middle-aged man was doused with flammable liquid and set on fire by a protester after he had an altercation with protesters at Ma On Shan station on 11 November.
 On 14 November, an elderly man died from head injuries sustained earlier during a violent confrontation between two groups of protesters and Sheung Shui residents.

 Tactics and methods

 The protests have been described as being largely "leaderless".
 Protesters commonly used LIHKG, an online forum similar to Reddit, as well as Telegram, an optionally end-to-end encrypted messaging service to communicate and brainstorm ideas for protests and to make collective decisions.
 Unlike previous protests, those of 2019 spread over 20 different neighbourhoods.
 Protesters and their supporters remained anonymous to avoid prosecutions or future potential retaliation from the authorities, employers who had a different political orientation, and corporations which kowtowed to political pressure.

-For the most part there are two groups of protesters, namely the "peaceful, rational and non-violent" protesters and the "fighters" group.
-Nonetheless, despite differences in methods, both groups have refrained from denouncing or criticising the other and provided tacit support.
+For the most part there were two groups of protesters, namely the "peaceful, rational and non-violent" protesters and the "fighters" group.
+Nonetheless, despite differences in methods, both groups refrained from denouncing or criticising the other and provided tacit support.
 The principle was the "Do Not Split" praxis, which was aimed to promote mutual respect for different views within the same protest movement.